annielibs/CISC3141FinalProject/README.md

 # CISC3141FinalProject
 ## This project will be a diary app containing front end and back end features.
-The diary app with head read, write, delete capabilites.
+The diary app with have read, write, & delete capabilites.

 **Project Roles:** <br>
 Project manager: Ann Liberman <br>